 Cloud computing services also offer the advantage of being scalable, which means not only can you access additional resources exactly as you need them, but you are also charged only for the services you use so there's no need to buy in extra hardware for additional redundancy.

 This especially applies to when storing data, as online cloud storage can be treated as effectively limitless.
 Even though you might be using cloud databases for your structured data, you can also archive everything else into massive data lakes for additional processing using AI and machine learning for greater insights.

-Altogether, cloud services offer unparalleled potential for improving business performance and increasing profits, and here we'll look at the leading cloud computing service providers, along with some additional recommendations to consider.
+Altogether, cloud services offer unparalleled potential for improving business performance and increasing profits, and here we'll look at the best cloud computing service provider.

-Amazon Web Services is a cloud-based program for building business solutions using integrated web services.
+Amazon Web Services (AWS) is a cloud-based platform for building business solutions using integrated web services.
 AWS offers an extensive range of IaaS and PaaS services.
 These include Elastic Cloud Compute (EC2), Elastic Beanstalk, Simple Storage Service (S3) and Relational Database Service (RDS)

 AWS offers extensive admin controls available via their secure Web client.
 Users can access a number of features from here including encryption key creation and auditing.